VITAL EQUINE HOLISTIC VETERINARY MEDICINE, INC.

 Home

-mobile services
+services

 Contact

 Disclaimer: All services at Vital Equine are provided by a licensed veterinarian and include standard veterinary care.
 Adjunctive or integrative therapies—such as muscle testing, acupuncture, chiropractic, herbal therapy, laser, and all other holistic modalities—are intended to complement, not replace, conventional veterinary care.
 Outcomes may vary by individual horse.
 This information is for educational purposes only and is not a guarantee of specific results or a substitute for professional veterinary assessment, diagnosis, treatment, or emergency care.
-Dr. Rhiannon Fenton does not claim to specialize in any specific area of veterinary medicine, nor is she a board-certified specialist.
-Always consult a licensed veterinarian for questions regarding your horse’s medical needs.
+Vital Equine does not claim a specialty in any specific area of veterinary medicine.
+Always consult your licensed veterinarian for questions regarding your horse’s medical needs.

-Copyright © 2025
+Copyright © 2026

 • Home

-• Mobile Equine Services
+• Services

 • Equine Health Concerns We Address